canonical/microcloud/doc/how-to/member_shutdown.md

+---
+myst:
+  html_meta:
+    description: Learn how to safely shut down a MicroCloud cluster member, including how to stop and migrate or live-migrate LXD instances running on it.
+---

 (howto-member-shutdown)=
 # How to shut down a MicroCloud cluster member

 This guide provides instructions to safely shut down a MicroCloud cluster member.
-This includes how to deal with LXD instances running on the cluster member, as well as the order in which to shut down and restart the component services.
+This includes how to deal with LXD instances running on the cluster member.

+(howto-member-shutdown-instances)=
 ## Stop or live-migrate all instances on the cluster member

 To shut down a machine that is a MicroCloud cluster member, first ensure that it is not hosting any running LXD instances.